-About 2 out of 3 of smokers say they want to quit and about half try to quit each year, but few succeed without help.
-This is because smokers not only become physically dependent on nicotine.
+About 2 out of 3 of people who smoke say they want to quit and about half try to quit each year, but few succeed without help.
+This is because they not only become physically dependent on nicotine.
 There’s also a strong emotional (psychological) dependence.
-Nicotine affects a smoker’s behavior, mood, and emotions.
-If a smoker uses tobacco to help manage unpleasant feelings and emotions, it can become a problem for some when they try to quit.
-The smoker may link smoking with social activities and many other activities, too.
+Nicotine affects behavior, mood, and emotions.
+If a person uses tobacco to help manage unpleasant feelings and emotions, it can become a problem for some when they try to quit.
+Someone who smokes may link smoking with social activities and many other activities, too.
 All of these factors make smoking a hard habit to break.

 In fact, it may be harder to quit smoking than to stop using cocaine or opiates like heroin.
 In 2012, researchers reviewed 28 different studies of people who were trying to quit using the substance they were addicted to.
 They found that about 18% were able to quit drinking, and more than 40% were able to quit opiates or cocaine, but only 8% were able to quit smoking.

-Cigar smokers who inhale absorb nicotine through their lungs as quickly as cigarette smokers.
+People who inhale cigar smoke absorb nicotine through their lungs as quickly as people who smoke cigarettes.
 For those who don’t inhale, the nicotine is absorbed more slowly through the lining of the mouth.
-This means cigar smokers can get the desired dose of nicotine without inhaling the smoke directly into their lungs.
+This means people who smoke cigars can get the desired dose of nicotine without inhaling the smoke directly into their lungs.

 Most full-size cigars have as much nicotine as several cigarettes.
-Cigarettes contain an average of about 8 milligrams (mg) of nicotine, but only deliver about 1 to 2 mg of nicotine to the smoker.
+Cigarettes contain an average of about 8 milligrams (mg) of nicotine, but only deliver about 1 to 2 mg of nicotine.
 Many popular brands of larger cigars have between 100 and 200 mg, or even as many as 444 mg of nicotine.
-The amount of nicotine a cigar delivers to a smoker can vary a great deal, even among people smoking the same type of cigar.
+The amount of nicotine a cigar delivers to a person who smokes can vary a great deal, even among people smoking the same type of cigar.
 How much nicotine is taken in depends on things like: